cwpearson/tempi/README.md

 In any case, we can fix this by `module unload darshan-runtime`, so then our `MPI_Init` happens right after `libpami_cudahook.so`.
 Later, the lazy lookup will cause it to happen in `libmpiprofilesupport.so.3` and then `libmpi_ibm.so.3`.

-`module load gcc/9.3.0 cuda/11.0.3`
 We need gcc 9.3 for filesystem and variant support.
 Cuda 11.0.3 (11.0.221) is new enough to use gcc 9.3, but newer versions of cuda have a memory leak when used with spectrum mpi.

 nsight-systems 2020.3.1.71 can crash with the osrt or mpi profiler turned on.
  Disable with `nsys profile -t cuda,nvtx`.

 To control the compute mode, use bsub -alloc_flags gpudefault (see `olcf.ornl.gov/for-users/system-user-guides/summitdev-quickstart-guide/#gpu-specific-jobs`)